Wake Up (Make a Move)

-"Wake Up (Make a Move)" is the third single from Start Something, the second album by the Welsh rock band Lostprophets.
+"Wake Up (Make a Move)" is the third single from Start Something, the second studio album by the Welsh rock band Lostprophets.
 "Wake Up (Make a Move)" was released to radio on 1 June 2004.
 This single was under much debate up to its release; both Lostprophets and their management wanted the dark, brooding "Make a Move" as a single, whereas the label wanted the poppier, catchier "I Don't Know".
 The band and their management walked away victorious and the song was released as a single with the modified title "Wake Up (Make a Move)".
-However, "I Don't Know" was later released for radio airplay in the U.S. and made it to number 11 on Billboards Alternative Songs chart.
+However, "I Don't Know" was later released for radio airplay in the US and made it to number 11 on Billboards Alternative Songs chart.

 A music video was produced for the song and saw moderate MTV airplay upon release.